 The COVID-19 crisis is challenging all businesses to leverage their core competencies to pitch in and help in any way they can.
 At Service Objects, we embrace our social responsibility and recognize we are in a unique position to help due to our superior data.
 We are all in this together and we are committed to providing researchers the data they need to model the progression of this outbreak.

 What types of data are included in the file?

 COVID-19 case data is generously provided by the 2019 Novel Coronavirus Visual Dashboard operated by the Johns Hopkins University Center for Systems Science and Engineering (JHU CSSE).
-Country census data and demographic information is provided the United States Census Bureau.
+Country census data and demographic information is provided by the United States Census Bureau.
 Climate data is provided by the National Oceanic and Atmospheric Administration (NOAA).

 County data, published by Johns Hopkins University and available since January 2020, provides a more localized picture of COVID-19 distribution.
-The county-level data is generated from a dataset known as Novel Coronavirus (COVID-19) Cases is the foundational dataset for studying COVID-19 across larger geographic areas.
+The county-level data is generated from a dataset known as Novel Coronavirus (COVID-19) Cases and is the foundational dataset for studying COVID-19 across larger geographic areas.
 Currently, there are 3,141 counties or county-equivalents across the United States.

 Nationwide county-level data provides an additional resource to assist in monitoring the state of the COVID-19 pandemic.
 County data elements currently consist of case count, deaths, geographic, demographics, average temperature, humidity, maximum and minimum temperature, and county-level precipitation.